-2:40 +/- 10 sec

-MUSIC MUST HAVE AN AUDIBLE RHYTHMIC BEAT WITH THE EXCEPTION OF 10 SECONDS AT THE BEGINNING OF THE PROGRAM.
+2:40 +/- 10 sec MUSIC MUST HAVE E AN AUDIBLE RHYT HMIC BEAT WITH THE EXCEPTION OF 10 SECONDS AT THE BEGINNING OF THE PROGRAM.
 Music must have a change of tempo and/or expression.

-usic must have a change of tempo and/or expression.
-Element Level Requirements Edge Element Level 2 MAX 3 • 1 combination edge element and 1 short edge element OR • 3 different short edge elements with different positions.
+Element Level Requirements Edge Element Level 2 MAX 3 1 combination edge element and 1 short edge element OR 3 different short edge elements with different positions.
 Each lobe of a combination edge element must be held in position for a minimum of 3 seconds, but a combination edge element may not exceed 12 seconds.
 A short edge element must be held in position for a minimum of 3 seconds, but no more than 7 seconds.
-Danco Cnin Level 2 MAX 1 Dance Spin Level 2 IVIAX I Solo dance spin or solo dance combination spin - min.
+Dance Spin Level 2 MAX 1 Step Sequences Level 1 Solo dance spin or solo dance combination spin - min.
 3 revs on 1 foot.
 Flying spins not permitted.
-Step Sequences Level 1 MAX 1 Circular, midline or diagonal step sequence.
+MAX 1 Circular, midline or diagonal step sequence.
 Must use full ice surface.
 Should include a variety of steps and turns and must include brackets counters, rockers and choctaws.
 NOT PERMITTED: Stops, pattern retrogressions, loops, jumps of more than 1/2 revolutions dance spins and pirouettes.
 Solo Twizzles Series Level 2 MAX 1 One solo twizzle series.
 Minimum 2 revolutions on each twizzle.
 Twizzles must have a different entry edge and different direction of rotation.
 At least 2 steps between 1 st and 2 nd twizzle are required but no more than four steps between twizzles.
-(Each push and/or transfer of weight while on two feet between twizzles is considered a step) Choreographic Edge Confirmed/Not One choreographic character step sequence performed at Step Confirmed any point in the program.
+(Each push and/or transfer of weight while on two feet between twizzles is considered a step) Choreographic Edge Step Confirmed/Not Confirmed One choreographic character step sequence performed at any point in the program.
 Must be placed around the short axis and proceed from barrier to barrier.
 Must commence with a full stop at one barrier or the other.